MichaelBaram/CalfCrypt_public/README.md

 To use it, download and click on CalfCrypt.exe.
 (It may not work because it is written in machine code for my machine).
 Then follow the instructions on the terminal.

-It is written by 19 year old Michael Baram, living in Belgium (so far...).
+It is written by 19 year old Michael Baram, living in Belgium (for the time being...).

 ## Specifications
 #### Algorithms